 The yachting support service companies in the Balearics have also helped enable the growth of the industry.
 Of the eight largest companies in the world dedicated to luxury yachting sector, six have offices in Mallorca.

-In answer to demand, brokerage and charter company, Sanlorenzo, have recently begun to offer a ‘new breed’ of charter yacht, the Sanlorenzo SD126 ‘Takara’ – a 38 metre tri-deck superyacht.
+In answer to demand, brokerage and charter company, Sanlorenzo Spain, have recently begun to offer a ‘new breed’ of charter yacht, the Sanlorenzo SD126 ‘Takara’ – a 38 metre tri-deck superyacht.
 “The Balearic yachting industry has gone from strength to strength, and a key component of this is our charter industry,” says Andy McDougall, Director of Sanlorenzo Spain.
 “As discerning clients throughout the industry increasingly demand a more bespoke approach to yachting, their expectations for charter itineraries and charter yachts have evolved accordingly.”

 The growth of the luxury charter industry is exciting news, especially considering that Spain does still not compete on equal terms with neighbouring countries: VAT in Spain is higher than neighbouring countries, bureaucracy takes longer, and legalities are at times open to interpretation.